g4edge/pyg4ometry-bitbucket/docs/source/tutorialsAdvanced.rst

 The quickest way to get geometry to Unity/Unreal is to use a standard asset format.
 This takes a vtkRenderer and creates a OBJ file.
-The vtkRenderer managed within pyg4ometry from the vtkViwer class, once a geometry is created (either from any source) then an OBJ file can be created.
+The vtkRenderer managed within pyg4ometry from the vtkViewer class, once a geometry is created (either from any source) then an OBJ file can be created.
 Taking the example in ``pyg4ometry/pyg4ometry/test/pythonCompoundExamples/``